Ready to read some of the best out there?

 A great is the movie, “Legally Blonde,” starring Reese Witherspoon.

 She decides to go to Harvard Law School because she wants to win her boyfriend back.
 But she doesn’t look at all like the typical law student with her pink clothes, her Chihuahua, Bruiser, who goes with her everywhere in her tote bag, and her bright orange MacBook standing out against all the gray and silver laptops in the classroom.

 An is a type of juxtaposition, just shorter and focused on two contradictory concepts.
 For , “sorority girl lawyer” might be an that summarizes the plot of “Legally Blond”.

 is considered a “condensed” . can be figuratively true but not literally true.

-Both are contradictions, but a is something you think about.
+Both are contradictions, but the big difference between oxymoron and paradox is that a is something you think about.
 In contrast, an is a description that’s enjoyed in the moment and then forgotten as the or listener moves on.

 There are many great oxymorons out there, and more are discovered and invented every day.
 Here are 67 examples that we think you’ll .

 Modern pop culture works hard to attract the attention of the targeted viewer or in today’s flood of advertising.
 And because oxymorons provoke curiosity and interest, they make great titles for books, movies, and television.